-Classic Greek dip made of Greek yogurt, cucumber, mint, garlic, lemon, sea salt and black pepper.
+Tzatziki is a traditional Greek dip made of Greek yogurt, cucumber, mint, garlic, lemon, sea salt and black pepper.
 It is used in a variety of Greek dishes such as in the Gyro

 or to accompany Souvlaki

 , but this doesn’t really tell you how to pronounce tzatziki, especially if you are a native English speaker.

-The easiest way of learning its correct pronunciation is the rule that the -tz sound in Greek is equivalent to -zz in pizza.
+The easiest way of learning its correct pronunciation is the rule that the -tz sound in Greek is equivalent to the -zz in pizza.

 , which is much closer to the native pronunciation heard in the audio file.